Associate Professor Wayne Rumbles

 - Valmaine Toki (completed) A case for an Indigenous Court- a realisation for Self-Determination"

-- Alvina Edwards (in progress) Counting Indigeneity; Blood Quantum Ideology in Canada New Zealand and the United States of America.
+- Alvina Edwards Counting Indigeneity; Blood Quantum Ideology in Canada New Zealand and the United States of America.

 Professor Rumbles welcomes applicants for doctoral and graduate supervision in any subject within the areas of Cyber-Law, Criminal Justice and Early New Zealand Legal History.